Create a Complex Reactor Script

 }

-and begin with the basic structure of the handler - a single exported function that reads the Thng referenced by the action, and then checks its location to its intended region (we will implement this soon).
-Once again, this function returns a Promise to retain the value the pattern adds.
+and begin with the basic structure of the handler—a single exported function that reads the Thng referenced by the action, and then confirms its location to its intended region (you will implement this below).
+Again, this function returns a Promise to retain the value the pattern adds.

 module.exports = async (action) => {